News, Events & Meetings

 The 4th Annual Crawford Festival, taking place 24th-25th June 2025, is on the theme of the use of archives in philatelic research.

-The shortlist of titles nominated for the Crawford Medal will soon be announced, and the programme for the event will be published when it is ready.
+The shortlist of titles nominated for the Crawford Medal has been announced, and the programme for the event has been published.

 Click here for information.